pingcap/docs-cn/scale-tidb-using-ansible.md

 2. Initialize the newly added node.

-    1. Configure the SSH mutual trust and sudo rules of the deployment machine on the central control machine:
+    1. Configure the SSH mutual trust and sudo rules of the target machine on the control machine:

         {{< copyable "shell-regular" >}}